Koszul complexes and spectra of projective hypersurfaces with isolated singularities

-where ${}^s\!K^{\ssb}_{f_1}$ is defined by using the subring $\C[x_1,\dots,x_{n_1}]$, and similarly for ${}^s\!K^{\ssb}_{f_2}$.
+\nin where ${}^s\!K^{\ssb}_{f_1}$ is defined by using the subring $\C[x_1,\dots,x_{n_1}]$, and similarly for ${}^s\!K^{\ssb}_{f_2}$.
 Since $f_2^{-1}(0)$ has an isolated singularity, $K^{\ssb}_{f_2}$ is naturally quasi-isomorphic to $M'_{(2)}$.
 We get hence

-Moreover, the freeness of $M''_{(1)}\sotim_{\C}M'_{(2)}$ over $\C[y]$ can be shown by using an appropriate filtration of $M'_{(2)}$, where $y$ is as in the introduction.
+\nin Moreover, the freeness of $M''_{(1)}\sotim_{\C}M'_{(2)}$ over $\C[y]$ can be shown using an appropriate filtration of $M'_{(2)}$, where $y$ is as in the introduction.
 These imply that the following two short exact sequences are identified with each other:

-So the assertion follows. \ms For the proof of Proposition~(2.6) below, we need the following lemma.
-Essentially this may be viewed as a special case of Prop.~13 in \cite{ChDi}, see Remark~(2.5) below.
-We note here a short proof of the lemma using Corollaries~1 and 2 and (0.3) for the convenience of the reader. \ms\nin {\bf Lemma~2.3.} {\it Assume $n=2$.
-Let $r$ be the number of the irreducible components of $f^{-1}(0)\subset\C^2$.
-Then $\tauZ=d-r$, and we have for $k\in\Z$
+\nin So the assertion follows. \ms For the proof of Proposition~P2.6{2.6} below, we need the following lemma.
+Essentially this may be viewed as a special case of \cite[Prop.~13]{ChDi}, see Remark~R2.5{2.5} below.
+We note here a short proof of the lemma using Corollaries~1 and 2 and (3{3}) in the introduction for the convenience of the reader. \htt{L2.3}{}\msn {\bf Lemma~2.3.} {\it Assume $n\,{=}\,2$.
+Let $r$ be the number of irreducible components of $f^{-1}(0)\,{\subset}\,\C^2$.
+Then $\tauZ=d-r$, and we have for $k\in\Z$ \htt{2.3.1}{}

-where $x_{[\alpha,\beta]}$ for $x,\alpha,\beta\in\Z$ with $\alpha<\beta$ is defined by}
+\nin where $x_{[\alpha,\beta]}$ for $x,\alpha,\beta\in\Z$ with $\alpha<\beta$ is defined by}

-\ms\nin {\it Proof.} We have the decomposition
+\nin \msn {\it Proof.} We have the decomposition

-with $\deg g_i=1$ and $m_i\ges 1$.
+\nin with $\deg g_i=1$ and $m_i\ges 1$.
 For $z\in\PP^1$ corresponding to $g_i^{-1}(0)\subset\C^2$, we have

-Setting
+\nin Setting

-we get
+\nin we get

-Indeed, the right-hand side is a quotient graded $R$-module of $M$, and is a free graded $\C[y]$-module of rank $\tauZ$.
+\nin Indeed, the right-hand side is a quotient graded $R$-module of $M$, and is a free graded $\C[y]$-module of rank $\tauZ$.
 Since $\deg f'=\tauZ$, this implies